-Status: Unanimously passed the Assembly and is pending in the Senate.
+Status: Unanimously passed the Assembly and has passed the Senate's Judiciary Committee and is pending in the Appropriations Committee.

 Presumption of Employee Status for Janitorial Employees (AB 2496)

 While Labor Code section 2750.5 presently identifies a presumption of employee, rather than independent contractor, status for workers performing services for which a license is required under certain statutes, this bill would amend this section to create the same rebuttable presumption of employee status for "property service employees" governed by Labor Code section 1420.5, et seq. (i.e., janitorial employees).
 This bill would make corresponding changes to Unemployment Insurance Code section 621.6 regarding eligibility for unemployment insurance benefits for "property service employees."